taocpp/PEGTL/doc/Rule-Reference.md

 * Succeeds when the input contains at least `Num` further code points.
 * Consumes these `Num` code points from the input.
-* [Equivalent] to `rep< N, any >`.
+* [Equivalent] to `rep< Num, any >`.

 ###### `not_one< C... >`

 * Succeeds when the input is not empty, and:
-* The next N bytes encode a valid Unicode code point, and:
+* The next N input objects encode a valid Unicode code point, and:
 * `C` is an empty character pack or the input code point is **not** one of the given code points `C...`.
-* Consumes the N bytes when it succeeds.
+* Consumes the N input objects when it succeeds.

 ###### `not_range< C, D >`

 * Succeeds when the input is not empty, and:
-* The next N bytes encode a valid Unicode code point, and:
+* The next N input objects encode a valid Unicode code point, and:
 * The input code point `B` satisfies `B < C || D < B`.
-* Consumes the N bytes when it succeeds.
+* Consumes the N input objects when it succeeds.

 ###### `one< C... >`

 * Succeeds when the input is not empty, and:
-* The next N bytes encode a valid Unicode code point, and:
+* The next N input objects encode a valid Unicode code point, and:
 * `C` is a non-empty character pack and the input code point is one of the given code points `C...`.
-* Consumes the N bytes when it succeeds.
+* Consumes the N input objects when it succeeds.

 ###### `range< C, D >`

 * Succeeds when the input is not empty, and:
-* The next N bytes encode a valid Unicode code point, and:
+* The next N input objects encode a valid Unicode code point, and:
 * The input code point `B` satisfies `C <= B && B <= D`.
-* Consumes the N bytes when it succeeds.
+* Consumes the N input objects when it succeeds.

 ###### `ranges< C1, D1, C2, D2, ... >`